 9 What About The Vitamins?

-At the bottom of the Nutrition Fact label we see low levels for vitamin A and C and the minerals calcium and iron.
+At the bottom of the Nutrition Fact label, we see low levels of vitamin A and C and the minerals calcium and iron.
 Don't worry about these too much.
 Most people are not deficient in these anyway so I would not lose sleep that you don't see much here.

 That said, I would be interested in knowing how much potassium is in JERF Bars.
 Potassium will be listed on the new version of the Nutrition Facts label and when that's rolled out, I'll update this review.